bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

         (camera, view_target, bloom_settings): QueryItem<Self::ViewQuery>,
         world: &World,
     ) -> Result<(), NodeRunError> {
-        // When using the ViewNode you probably won't need the view entity but here's how to get it let view_entity = graph.view_entity();
+        // When using the ViewNode you probably won't need the view entity but here's how to get it if you do let view_entity = graph.view_entity();

         // Run the node